Best Infrared Saunas for Home 2026: Reviewed & Compared

 Our Verdict

-If you want an outdoor sauna, the Sun Home Luminar 2 at $11,499 is purpose-built for it with weatherproof red cedar and aluminum panels.
+If you want an outdoor sauna or need to seat 2, the Sun Home Luminar 2 at $11,499 is purpose-built for it with weatherproof red cedar and aluminum panels.

 And if you’re not ready to commit to a cabin, the HigherDOSE Sauna Blanket at $699 is a low-commitment way to try infrared therapy.
 A month of regular use will tell you whether a full cabin is worth the investment.